-40.1 Interpretations of ML
+42.1 Interpretations of ML

 The big idea behind the semantics for ML is this.
 In ML, sentences are not just true or false, full stop.
 A sentence is true or false at a given possible world, and a single sentence may well be true at some worlds and false at others.
-We then say that $\Box \mathcal{A}$ is true iff $\mathcal{A}$ is true at every world, and $\Diamond \mathcal{A}$ is true iff $\mathcal{A}$ is true at some world.
+We then say that $\square \mathcal{A}$ is true iff \mathcal{A} is true at some world.